SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 -----------------------

-* After having removed the first line, upload your count file into [Degust](http://degust.erc.monash.edu/)
-* Observe the different plots available
-* How many genes can be found DE for a minimum pvalue <= 0.05 and abs(logFC) > 2?
-Observe the plots.
+* Connect to [IRD Galaxy](http://bioinfo-inter.ird.fr:8080) and run DESeq2 after having cutting and importing columns for each conditions.
+Determine how many genes are found to be differentally expressed using a minimum pvalue <= 0.05?
+Using a minimum FDR-adjusted pvalue <= 0.05?

 -----------------------

-* Compare lists of DE genes with the two approches using [Venny](http://bioinfogp.cnb.csic.es/tools/venny/)
+* Compare lists of DE genes with the two approches using [Venny](http://bioinfogp.cnb.csic.es/tools/venny/).
+Look at the expression values for a gene found DE with EdgeR and not with DESeq2, and vice-versa.

 -----------------------